 When we go to the emergency room or hospital, we expect doctors and medical staff in these facilities to take care of us and put us on the road to recovery.
-Unfortunately, hospital errors and mistakes relating to the administration of medications are extremely common.
-Medical malpractice is the third leading cause of death in the United States behind heart disease and cancer and more than 250,000 people die each year from medical practice nationwide.
+Unfortunately, hospital errors and medical mistakes relating to the administration of medications are extremely common.
+Medical malpractice is the third leading cause of death in the United States behind heart disease and cancer and more than 250,000 people die each year from medical malpractice nationwide.

 When hospitals make errors including those during surgery that cause serious injury or harm to patients, they should be held liable for the damages and losses caused.
 If you or a loved one has suffered adverse health outcomes as a result of hospital errors or administration mistakes, it is important that you contact an experienced West Virginia medical malpractice lawyer who will remain on your side, fight for your rights and make sure you receive maximum compensation for your losses.